 Definition of Accounting Interview Questions

-The questions in a typical accounting role focus on the candidate’s grasp on the basics of accounting and the ability to put them into practice.
-Apart from the theoretical; solutions it is imperative for the candidate to have a practical understanding and the logic that drives the general practice of accounting.
-Below are some of the generally asked questions and the probable answers to them.
+This is an outline of Accounting Interview Questions.
+The questions in a typical accounting role focus on the candidate’s grasp of accounting basics and the ability to put them into practice.
+Apart from the theoretical; solutions, the candidate must have a practical understanding and the logic that drives the general practice of accounting.

 Part 1 – Accounting Interview Questions (Basic)

 This first part covers basic accounting Interview Questions and Answers.

 Q1.
 Walkthrough the main Financials prepared for a Business Organization.

 - Profit & Loss account – This depicts the results of operations through a certain period.
 It covers the revenues, the costs involved, and the surplus or deficit created as a result.

 - Balance Sheet – This tells the position of assets and liabilities on a particular date.
 It is important to assess what the concern owns versus what it owes to its stakeholders.

 - Cash Flow Statement depicts the cash flow into and out of the concern bifurcated between the three major operations, financing, and investing.